Dhardo's Stupa is Coming! An Interview with Viriyagita

 Viriyalila had the opportunity to meet with Viriyagita, one of the members of the Stupa Kula - the team of folks working together to bring this project into fruition.
 They spent some time talking about various elements of The Stupa Project which is now most definitely happening.
 The ground has been blessed, a contract with the builder has been made, and 1/3 of the funds have been raised.
-We’ve created a campaign on IndieGoGoto bring more energy, inspiration, and money to the project.
-We are expected to break ground and lay the foundation for the stupa in May 2014.
+Supporters may contribute to the building of the stupa by visiting Aryaloka.com/get-involved/the-stupa-project.
+We invite people to join our group on Facebook to help bring more energy and inspiration to the project.
+We are expected to break ground and lay the foundation for the stupa in May/June 2014.

 In the interview that follows, Viriyalila spent some time with Viriyagita exploring some of the frequently asked questions about revering a stupa and it’s spiritual significance.
 They also talked about meeting the man who will contruct the stupa and the way he gazed into the eyes of Dhardo, which led him to accepting the project.

 Viriyalila: What is the significance of a stupa and why would we want one at our retreat center?

 Viriyagita: A stupa is a very spiritually significant symbol of the Bodhisattva Ideal, the arising of the bodhicitta, the will to Enlightenment for the sake of all sentient beings.
 Historically, the first stupas were just mounds of mud covering relics of the Buddha.
 As the Dharma spread far and wide and especially withing Tibet, the stupa’s symbolism became more complex with it’s shape representing the 5 elements of earth, water. fire, wind and space, the crescent sun and moon shapes the union of wisdom and compassion, and many other symbols.

 Viriyalila: Why do you put ashes in the stupa?
 Could anyone’s ashes go in?